somsubhra88/Obsidian-Vault/Personal/Introduction.md

 I have done my master's in Statistics and Operations Research from Indian Statistical Institute, Kolkata.

 # Step 6
-I have done multiple online certification courses, like Golang Certification and Python Developer Certification.
+I have done multiple online certification courses, like Golang & Python Certification, Docker, and Kubernetes Certification.
 Currently, I'm doing GCP Certification courses, and probably in the next couple of months, I'll appear for the Fundamental Certification Exam and ML Engineering Certification.

 # Step 7
+That's All from my Side